thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/03_Define_Performance_Signature/README.md

     },
     ```

-## Step 3: Save Changes and Push to Repository
+## Step 3: Save changes and push to repository
 1. Save the file.
 1. Commit/Push the changes to your GitHub Repository *carts*.